machines-in-motion/mim_website/README.md

 #### Deployment

 The Machines in Motion Lab website is deployed using [Cloudflare Pages](https://pages.cloudflare.com/).
 Cloudflare Pages will automatically re-deploy the webpage each time you push new changes to the repository.
 You can find a tutorial [here](https://developers.cloudflare.com/pages/how-to/deploy-a-jekyll-site) on how to deploy a Jekyll site on Cloudflare Pages.

-## How to update your lab profile
-  1. Add a picture to /assets/img/people
-  2. Edit the team member data in the YAML file /_data/members.yml

 ## Features